Professor Curriculum and Instruction, University of Illinois, 2002 - present

 Tchg and Assessing Sec Sch Stu Emphasizes the practical application of theory and recommended practices for developing curriculum, teaching, and assessing learning in the middle and senior high school years.
-Course Information: 4 undergraduate hours.
-4 graduate hours.
-Prerequisite: CI 403.
+Course Information: 3 or 4 undergraduate hours.
+3 or 4 graduate hours.
+Prerequisite: CI 402 or CI 403.
 Concurrent enrollment in EDPR 442 required.

 Tchg Reading in Grades 4-12 Examines current literacy practices beyond the primary grades including factors related to reading comprehension, vocabulary development, fluency, and motivation.
 Includes issues related to diversity and ESL related to teaching reading.
 Course Information: 3 undergraduate hours.
 2 or 4 graduate hours.
 Prerequisite: EPSY 201; junior standing or consent of instructor.

 Assessment in Reading Nature, causes, and diagnosis of reading difficulties; translation of diagnostic information into instructional practice.
 Course Information: Prerequisite: CI 475 or CI 471, or equivalent.